openSUSE/news-o-o/_posts/2025/oSAS-call-for-speakers.md

 - Refer to our guide for writing a better proposal.
 - If you need help writing your proposal, please contact committee members in your country/region.

-## Hotel Advisory for Attendees and Speakers
-Please note that hotel prices in Faridabad may be higher during the event.
-We strongly recommend booking your accommodation as soon as possible with a cancelable plan.
-Check the event website for further updates and details about available hotels and recommended booking options.

-## Important Notes
-- Speakers must be present at the venue.
-Pre-recorded video presentations and video calls are not allowed.
-- All presentations and slides must be in English.

-We are excited to see your proposals and look forward to bringing together open-source enthusiasts in Faridabad, India, for a successful event in 2025!

 ---